Our vision

 Grünenthal’s product portfolio has a well-balanced and resilient mix of innovative growth brands and established medicines.

-The growth brands are innovative and patent-protected products like QutenzaTM, as well as brands that continue to have valuable growth potential like VimovoTM.
+The growth brands are innovative and patent-protected products like QutenzaTM, as well as brands that continue to have valuable growth potential like VimovoTM and Movantik™/ MoventigTM.

 The established medicines include all mature and off-patent products.
 They are characterised by high brand awareness, predictable and stable sales, and high profitability.
 Examples include NexiumTM, CrestorTM, NebidoTM and TramalTM.